 - Handful of spinach (optional)

 - Place all ingredients in a blender, starting with the milk and yogurt (this prevents your blade from getting stuck).

 - Blend together until it reaches desired consistency.

 - Pour in a glass.
 Top with granola or cereal (optional).
 Drink and enjoy!

+If you’re looking for more smoothie recipes, check out my Yogurt Peanut Butter Cup Smoothie.
 If you love the chocolate + fruit combination as much as I do, check out my Banana Chocolate Chip Oat Muffins and Double Chocolate Cranberry Cookies recipes too, and make sure to send me a picture on Instagram if you try out any of these recipes!